AustinWelch/Remote-Chess/README.md

 We wanted to thank them and their sponsors for making this competition possible!

 Sponsors:
-- Warren B. Nelms Institute for the Connected World
+- Warren B. Nelms Institute for the Connected World at the University of Florida
 - Texas Instruments
 - Microsoft

 ![End of a local play game](/Images/local_endgame.jpg)

 #### Designed by Dylan Ferris and Austin Welch